+If you are homeschooling high school in America, undoubtedly, your student will be studying American History.
 We’ve studied a lot of history in our house — ancient history, world history, the Renaissance and Reformation….

 However, at the start of the 2016 school year, we had yet to complete a systematic study of all periods of American history.
 So, when selecting courses for dual enrollment, American History 1 and 2 were natural choices.

 (If you’re just joining us now, you might not know that dual enrollment enables high school students to earn college credit for the courses they study.)

 One of the greatest gifts of homeschooling is the freedom to customize your child’s education.

 Without formal testing, it is unreasonable to expect a teacher who is responsible for a large classroom of students to know with certainty whether those students are comprehending the material presented.